 Even if you're not from Wisconsin, you won't feel like the odd one out at this school.
 About 31.2% of undergraduates are from out-of-state.
 With its low price and fantastic academic programs, University of Wisconsin - Eau Claire is a great bargain, earning a rank of #3 in Wisconsin.
-Watch some school videos to learn more about what's happening on campus.
+Interested in learning more about University of Wisconsin - Eau Claire's campus?
+Go on a virtual tour.

 University of Wisconsin - Whitewater is among your top options if you're planning on studying Journalism.
 This is a superb opportunity for students who like the style of a simple college town.

-University of Wisconsin - Whitewater does not require first-year students to live on-campus.
+About 78.0% of the educators at UW - Whitewater have full-time hours, which means they should have enough time to help students in their class.
 For students who want to keep going after earning a undergraduate degree, University of Wisconsin - Whitewater has graduate programs available.
 Get all of the essential details on UW - Whitewater by viewing their scorecard.